search

 📘 How to Use

-1. Enter the total height (H) and total run (L) for your staircase.
+1. Enter the total stair height and total horizontal run in centimeters into the respective input fields.

-2. Adjust the number of steps using the slider to find the optimal design.
+2. Adjust the number of steps using the interactive slider to balance the step height and depth.

-3. Review the calculated riser, tread, pitch angle, and code compliance status.
+3. Review the calculated individual riser, tread, pitch angle, and the automatically generated section diagram.

 Dimensions Input